trongvu/ipa_generator/README.md

 2. Export development build IPA file
 3. Re-build IPA file which is ready for resigning process (re-sign with app-store configuration).

+# How to use
+1. Copy sample script into project root
+2. Run script with following command **./generate_ipa.sh MyApp**